rsljr/rsljr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Business Administration/Strategy at the University of Memphis.
+I am a Ph.D.
+Candidate in Business Administration - Strategy at the University of Memphis.

-My research interest is to understand the mutual influence between firms and "environments" (Industry, Science, State, Society/Culture, and Technology) in the generating of markets and social changes.
-I am also interested in Research Methods, especially in the application of natural language processing and machine learning to strategy research.
+My research focuses on the influence of institutions, social issues, and top management team over firm strategies.
+Topics related to research methods and the dynamic of the academic field of management complement my research interest.

+I work with Python, R, and Stata.
+I value transparency, reproducibility, and rigor as much as a good theory.